 Choose from an array of massage lubricants

-You can choose between a wide range of massage oils, lotions, cremes and body butters and gels.
+You can choose between a wide range of massage oils, lotions, cremes, and body butters and gels.
 While personal preference will play a role in your decision making, so will the type of massage therapy.
-Some modalities are better suited to cremes; others work best with oils, lotions or gels.
-Whatever you massage lubricant you choose; be sure to get the results you want both in terms of workability and what clients prefer.
+Some modalities are better suited to cremes; others work best with oils, lotions, or gels.
+Whatever massage lubricant you choose, be sure to get the results you want both in terms of workability and what clients prefer.

 Music and lighting make a different

-The tools of your trade also include what you choose to create a pleasant and relaxing environment for clients.
-When it comes to lighting, natural light or floor or table lamps are so much more pleasant than fluorescent ceiling lights.
+Your trade tools also include what you choose to create a pleasant and relaxing environment for clients.
+When it comes to lighting, natural light or floor or table lamps are more pleasant than fluorescent ceiling lights.
 You can create a different atmosphere in each of your rooms by choosing different but always subtle lighting.

 If you want to create a truly relaxing environment for your massage clients, make sure that music is a key part of the experience.
-Select music with the goal of building a library of selections to meet the tastes and needs of your various clients and their moods.
+Select music to build a library of selections to meet the tastes and needs of your various clients and their moods.
 Music should be in the background and not so loud or intrusive that your client thinks more about the music than the massage.
-Also avoid music with a distinct tune or sing-a-long type lyrics since they can interfere with a client’s ability to relax.
+Also, avoid music with a distinct tune or sing-a-long type lyrics since they can interfere with a client’s ability to relax.

 There are many things to consider as you build up your tool chest of essential equipment for massage.
-Take time to explore options and ask questions to ensure you make the right purchases for your needs and the satisfaction and comfort of your clients.
+Take time to explore options and ask questions to ensure you make the right purchases for your needs and your clients' satisfaction and comfort.